Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-Figure \ref{fig:Fig2}c compares the experimental photon-absorption enhancement with FDTD simulation results.
-At \SI{7.4}{\micro\meter}, the simulated enhancement factors are about 33× for the cross-oriented antenna and 25× for the plus-oriented antenna, which are higher than the measured values of 15.7× and 12.8×, respectively.
-The higher enhancement of the cross-oriented antenna likely arises from a stronger overlap between the localized near-field intensity and the WSi nanowire than in the plus-oriented antenna.
-Notably, the experimentally measured absorption-enhancement factors for both antenna devices are lower than the simulated values by approximately the same factor, suggesting that the discrepancy between experiment and simulation likely arises from effects common to both devices.
-Possible causes include fabrication imperfections, such as antenna feed-gap misalignment with the nanowire center (as shown in the zoomed-in view in Figure \ref{fig:Fig2}a), surface contamination at the antenna–nanowire interface, or stress introduced in the gold during the lift-off process that may alter its optical properties.
+Figure \ref{fig:Fig2}c compares the experimental photon-absorption enhancement with FDTD simulations.
+At \SI{7.4}{\micro\meter}, the simulated enhancement factors are about 33× for the cross-oriented antenna and 25× for the plus-oriented antenna, exceeding the measured values of 15.7× and 12.8×, respectively.
+The higher enhancement of the cross-oriented antenna likely arises from stronger spatial overlap between the antenna near-field and the WSi nanowire than that in the plus-oriented antenna.
+Notably, the measured enhancement factors for both devices are lower than the simulated values by approximately the same factor, suggesting that the discrepancy arises from effects common to both structures.
+Possible causes include fabrication imperfections, such as feed-gap misalignment with the nanowire center (as shown in the zoomed-in view in Figure \ref{fig:Fig2}a), surface contamination at the antenna–nanowire interface, or \highlightblue{a thicker-than-designed a-Si layer between the antenna and nanowire that may reduce the antenna near-field overlap with the WSi nanowire and increase absorption loss in the a-Si}.
 In addition, the spectral response of the bandpass filter, characterized at room temperature, may shift to longer wavelengths at cryogenic temperatures and contribute to the mismatch.
-The relative contributions of these effects to the observed enhancement discrepancy, however, remain unclear and require further investigation.
+The relative contributions of these effects, however, require further investigation.